Mercateo/rest-jersey-utils/README.md

-A package for usefull java classes for jersey, including:
+A package for useful java classes for jersey, including:
 * RFC-7807 compliant ExceptionMapper